-UPP Admission Criteria for International Baccalaureate Curriculum College Sought Business Law Engineering Science PharmD Medicine Certificate Type Entry Requirements Score High School Applicant should obtain a 12th grade report card ard IB High Level (HL) in Three subjects related to selected major 3,3,4 3,4,4 4,4,5 IB Diploma Total 24 26 Acceptable English Language Proficiency Tests TOEFL IBT 45 IELTS 5.0 OOPT (English Placement Test) B1 The University offers OOPT for those who have not taken the TOEEL or TELTS.
-Once you apply, your test date & time will be scheduled
+UPP Admission Criteria for for International Baccalaureate Curriculum College Sought Business Law Engineering Science Pharm.D Medicine Certificate Type Entry Requirements Score

+High School Applicant should obtain 12th grade transcript and diploma IB High Level (HL) in Three subjects.
+Two of them must be related to selected major (For Medicine, Pharmacy, and Science: Biology and Chemistry) (For Engineering: Math and Physics) 3,3,4 3,4,4 4,4,5 IB Diploma Total 24 26 26 Acceptable English Language Proficiency Tests TOEFL IBT 45 IELTS 5.0 OOPT (English Placement Test) B1 The University offers OOPT for those who have not taken the TOEFL or IELTS. ( Once vou apply, vour test dat e

-The University offers OOPT for those who have not taken the TOEFL or IELTS.
-Once you apply, your test date & time will be scheduled.
+\The University offers OOPT for those who have not taken the TOEFL or IELTS.
+Once you apply, your

+& time will be scheduled.